andikapratama/orbis/README.md

 This tool is in alpha quality and could use a lot of improvement.
 Contributions are very welcome.

-The Mac client are stored here and it's built using react-native-desktop, and the app side are available in bukalapak_ios branch_7 and above.
+The Mac client are stored here and it's built using react-native-desktop, and the app side are available in bukalapak_ios branch sprint_7 and above.